josemanuelguzman/osx-for-frontend-developers/README.md

 brew install mongodb-community@4.2
 ```

-To have launched start mongodb/brew/mongodb-community and restart at login:
+To have it launched start mongodb/brew/mongodb-community and restart at login:

 ```bash
 brew services start mongodb/brew/mongodb-community